-Wim Truter is our Chief Winemaker.
-He brings with him thirteen years of international and local wine industry experience to KWV.
+Justin Corrans is our Chief Winemaker.
+He brings with him 20 years of local and international experience to KWV.

 Our winemakers include Wim Truter, Izele van Blerk, Kobus van der Merwe, Louwritz Louw, Sacha Muller and Carla Cutting.
 Together they bring to KWV years of valuable experience and wisdom.

 Marco Ventrella is our Chief Viticulturist.
 He joined KWV in 2010, and has a fascination with vineyards, winemaking and the challenges associated with making great wine.

 Pieter de Bod is our KWV Master Distiller.
 With 25 years in the spirit business, apart from making our award-winning brandies, Pieter also judges on many local and international tasting panels.

 Terroir refers to the factors or specificity of region and includes the soil, climate, weather and cultural practices.
 Terroir can influence the taste in wine by its character, quality and personality.
 All of which are determined by climate, weather and soil.

 No. The most common methods of sweet-wine production in South Africa include selective late harvesting and partial drying of grapes.
 The grapes are allowed to hang for an extra-long time on the vine so that the sugars can ripen.
 Usually made from grape varieties such as Hanepoot or Muscat de Frontignan, sweet grape juice is added.
 The wine is then stabilised to prevent a secondary fermentation from taking place.